iodigital-com/io-technology/data/blog/project-fugu.md

 date: '2023-04-14'
 tags: ['frontend', 'web-capabilities', 'project-fugu']
 images: ['/articles/project-fugu/header.webp']
-summary: Cross-platform development is hard.
+summary: Cross-platform software development is hard.
 Each platform has its specific implementation of an API and you end up with separate apps for each platform.
 Multiple frameworks try to fix this issue by creating an abstract between the platform and the application.
 Browser vendors are doing the same and it's called Project Fugu.
 authors: ['lucien-immink']
 theme: 'rouge'
 ---

-Cross-platform development is hard.
-Features and capabilities of an application require you to think about how it needs to be implemented in different platforms like Android, iOS, Web, Windows, MacOS and Linux.
-If you, for example, need to access the address details of a contact that is stored on a device you need to implement a contact picker for all the different platforms you want to support or you need to come up with a completely custom implementation.
+Cross-platform software development is hard.
+Features and capabilities of an application require you to think about how it needs to be implemented on different platforms like Android, iOS, Web, Windows, MacOS and Linux.
+If you, for example, need to access the address details of a contact that is stored on a device you need to implement a piece of software, that allows you to access and choose a contact, let's call it a contact picker, for all the different platforms you want to support or you need to come up with a completely custom implementation.
 Custom implementations are probably not what you want to do.
 It can become quite messy quite fast.

 So what can you do?

 What about an abstraction layer between the OS native API and a common top layer, which is preferably written in a well-known set of languages that can handle UIs with a breeze, like HTML, CSS and JavaScript?
-Here we are describing a framework like Apache Cordova, previously known as PhoneGap.
+Here we are describing a framework like Apache Cordova, Ionic's Capacitor, Electron or Tauri.
 These _hybrid_ applications combine web languages with a wrapper for the OS native APIs.
 Hybrid cause they use web technology packaged as apps for distribution and have access to native device APIs.

-While technology like Apache Cordova enables developers to build one UI for multiple platforms they still have to build the application for all the platforms they want to support and sometimes the support for a platform or specific feature is a bit flaky.
+While these hybrid frameworks enable developers to build one UI for multiple platforms they still have to build the application for all the platforms they want to support.
+The support for a platform or platform specific feature can often be flaky.

 But what about the web platform itself?
 Progressive Web Apps (PWAs) bring offline support and _app-like_ experiences to the web.
 Extending the PWA principle with APIs to include more native APIs while keeping the principles of the web (trust, privacy and security) is the core of Project Fugu 🐡.